emvaugh2/Azure-Deploy-Container/README.md

 Definitely the least understood lab of this course but it's making me want to take a Docker course so I can understand things in more detail.
 This was fun and forced me to ask Chat GPT a ton of questions to lear more about these three Docker/ACR commands and more about Service Principals.
 I also learned some more information on the format of Docker files, Linux commands, and which parts of these commands were arbitray to me.
 There was still a little confusion on why ACR accepted `sample/hello-world:v1` for the lab's --image argument but it wouldn't allow me to put `RockstarEV/test-example:v1.0.0` for mine.
 It wasn't accepting my registry.
 Maybe someone can break this down for me.

+I believe I foudn out the issue to the registry/repository:tag issue.
+I think Bash just didn't like the "RockstarEV".
+It seems like it's accepting "rockstarev" in the next lab so maybe everything needs to be lower case.

 Anyway, fun lab once I learned what everything meant!